lubeda/EspHoMaTriXv2/README.md

 ![boot](images/booting.png)

-and after a while (~30 seconds) it should display the correct time
+and after a while (~30 seconds) it should display the correct time.

 ![clock screen](images/clock_screen.png).